Computational Fluid Dynamics (CFD)

 Today, with the development of computational power resources, it is possible to simulate relatively complex problems while limiting CPU time.
 Thusly, the CFD is an essential tool for the engineer when it comes to designing, optimization, developing stages of an innovative process, or physical analysis of complex phenomena involving fluids.

 The fields of application of CFD are numerous and varied:

 - Aerodynamic and hydrodynamic calculations (drag, lift, yaw…).

 - Pressure drops calculations.

 - Cooling of electronic components calculations, buildings efficiency, and thermal comfort.

 - Species transport calculations (concentration monitoring, dilution, aerosol …).

 - Calculations of subsonic, sonic, or supersonic flows (turbomachines, jets ..).

 - Combustion calculations …

-The realization and validation of a fluid mechanics simulation requires a thorough expertise of each stage of the modeling process.
-Our team of specialist engineers master all of these steps:
+The realization and validation of a fluid mechanics simulation require thorough expertise of each stage of the modeling process.
+Our team of specialist engineers masters all of these steps: